 First things first, lets clean up the mirror before we push it:

-Running a git gc will cause git to remove any loose files and garbage as well as compress all the file blobs.
+git gc will cause git to remove any loose files and garbage as well as compress all the file blobs.
 This might take awhile…

 Once done, you simply run the below command to upload it to the remote host: